By: C.G. Morelli

 Perhaps Mack’s departure was one of those unexpected surprises the Philadelphia Athletics were never prepared to face.
 Or maybe it was the fascination for the game that suddenly left the hearts of the fans and the organization once the venerable leader had fled the battlefield.

 After a lifetime of service to the game it’s no wonder Mack once said, “No matter what I talk about, I always get back to baseball.”
-Somewhere, I’d like to think, Mr. Cornelius Alexander McGillicuddy is having a little chat about baseball as we speak.
+Somewhere, I’d like to think, Mr. Cornelius Alexander McGillicuddy is having a little chat about baseball right now.